MeeoPlayground/meeo-arduino/README.md

 -------------------------------------------------------
 <a name="function-setloggerchannel"></a>
 #### `Meeo.setLoggerChannel(String channel)`
-Lets your device send data logs to a channel like a Serial interface.
-Note that too frequent logging will increase data usage, so only the remote logger for important events captured by your device.
+Lets your device send data logs to a channel like a `Serial` interface (i.e. `println`,`print`).
+Note that too frequent logging will increase data usage, so only use the remote logger for important events captured by your device.

  Example:
 ```c++